shannonhobby/spingus/README.md

 # spingus
-Spingus (working title) is a tool for small business owners to collaborate with creators to expand their business
+Spingus (working title) is a tool for small business owners to collaborate with small creators to expand their business